x-atlas-consortia/data-submission-guide/Section9.md

 **Submitting Donor or Source Data**

 To upload your data, request that the applicable Helpdesk set up a Globus directory.
 Next upload your data for HIVE or CODCC processing.
 _Prerequisite:_ Your submission donors / sources and samples have already been registered. **NOTE:** Donor / source privacy is a top priority when HuBMAP and SenNet receive data from the community.
+Please do not send any clinical human metadata directly to the Data Curation team or to a consortium help desk.
+Data providers *must* use the secure Globus directory described below.

 1. **Email the <a href="mailto:help@hubmapconsortium.org">HuBMAP Helpdesk</a> OR <a href="mailto:help@sennetconsortium.org">SenNet Helpdesk</a> to create a Helpdesk ticket** (for tracking purposes).
    - **Request donor (or source) directory:**